richardthorp/radiohead/README.md

 <a name="objectives"></a>
 ## Website Objectives
 The primary objectives of the website are to:
-* Promote the sales of music and merchandise
+* Functionality to sell music and merchandise.
-* Promote upcoming concerts
+* Promote upcoming concerts.
-* Provide a platform for the band to announce news and release content
+* Provide a platform for the band to announce news and release content.
-* Financially capitalise on 'super' fans
+* Financially capitalise on fans.

 <a name="UX"></a>
 ## UX